 About Badi Lake

-Badi Lake is a man-made, freswater lake constructed betwee 1652-1680 by Majarana Raj Singh I near the small village of Badi on the outskirts of Udaipur.
+Badi Lake is a man-made, freshwater lake constructed between 1652-1680 by Maharana Raj Singh I near the small village of Badi on the outskirts of Udaipur.

 The lake was originally built to compensate for a famine prior to the construction and was an essential source of water during a recent, 1973 drought.

 Other than the Bahubali Hills viewpoint, there is also a "sunset spot" on the eastern banks of the lake, accessible by the road you take to the viewpoint.